-I was reminded of a Bible story of two sisters: Martha, the worker bee, and Mary, the social butterfly.
-They invited Jesus and His disciples into their home and Martha got pulled away by all the preparations in the kitchen.
-Meanwhile, Mary sat down with their guests, fully present, and able to enjoy their time together.
+In the Bible, there is a story of two sisters: Martha, the worker bee, and Mary, the social butterfly.
+They invited Jesus and His disciples into their home, and Martha got pulled away by all the preparations in the kitchen.
+Meanwhile, Mary sat down with their guests, fully present and able to enjoy their time together.

 (By the way, did I mention that the book you are celebrating at this event is about finding balance during menopause?)

 Isn’t that often the case?
 We start to think about all the preparations required, and overwhelm sets in.
 We worry our home isn’t right, or we are in the middle of projects that never seem to get finished.
 Maybe we don’t like to cook, or maybe, just maybe, we worry that our floors aren’t clean enough.

 Then imagine the day finally arrives.
 You are busy bustling around, filling drinks and snack bowls while picking up empty plates and napkins to get a jump on the cleanup.
 You focus so much on the preparations that you miss out on the most important thing: showing up and being present at your own party.

 How to Be More Present in a Relationship

 Let me tell you a little secret: your friends aren’t coming to spend time with your house.
 They don’t care if it is spotless or pristine.
 It won’t concern them if you are in the middle of a remodeling project.
 You don’t have to have a five-course meal or five kinds of cookies for dessert.
 Most times, your friends won’t even care if you feed them.